 The University assumes that students are proficient in English and in writing about academic topics.
 Fulfillment of the Entry-Level Writing requirement is a prerequisite to enrollment in all freshman reading and composition courses.
-Students who have not passed the Analytical Writing Placement Exam or otherwise fulfilled the requirement when they enter the University should enroll in College Writing R1A during their first or second semester.
+Students who have taken and not passed the Analytical Writing Placement Exam, and who have not otherwise fulfilled the requirement when they enter the University, should enroll in College Writing R1A during their first or second semester.
 College Writing R1A is a six-unit course that satisfies the Entry-Level Writing requirement and a first-level reading and composition course (e.g., English R1A).

-Detailed information about this University requirement is available in the General Catalog (see catalog.berkeley.edu).
+More information about this University requirement is available in the General Catalog.